braidchat/braid/docs/dev/code-organization.md

 # Code Organization

-Braid's code is broken up into a few top-level namespaces and several "modules".
+Braid's code is broken up into a few top-level namespaces most of which are "modules" (see below) .

 ```
 braid.lib           "utility functions" ex. s3 upload